Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 In the two decades since its founding, Blumhouse Productions has risen from low-budget horror machine to genre powerhouse, cranking out some of the most successful, influential, and memorable horror films of the 21st century so far.

-Whether they're working with micro budget films that do a lot with very little, or making prestige horror pictures like Get Out that compete for Academy Awards, Blumhouse has a strong track record of making the most compelling scary movies out there.
+Whether they're working with micro-budget films that do a lot with very little, or making prestige horror pictures like Get Out that compete for Academy Awards, Blumhouse has a strong track record of making the most compelling scary movies out there.
 But which Blumhouse films rank among the essential horror watches?
-From Paranormal Activity to the recent Halloween reboot, these are 15 must-watch Blumhouse horror films.
+From Paranormal Activity to the Halloween Ends (now in theaters and streaming on Peacock) these are 15 must-watch Blumhouse horror films.

 1. Black Box (2020)